crystarm/crystarm/README.md

-Here I keep some of my open-source code.
+Here I keep some of my code.

 I write fast, reliable, and clean things.
 At work I do secure development, software engineering, systems programming.
 Mostly with C/C++.